PoonLab/sierra-local/README.md

 # sierra-local
 sierra-local is a Python 3 implementation of the [Stanford University HIV Drug Resistance Database](https://hivdb.stanford.edu/) (HIVdb) [Sierra web service](https://hivdb.stanford.edu/page/webservice/) for generating drug resistance predictions from HIV-1 sequence data.
 This Python package enables laboratories to run this prediction algorithm without needing to transmit patient data over the network, and confers full control over [data provenance](https://en.wikipedia.org/wiki/Data_lineage#Data_Provenance) and security.

+NOTE: **the PyPi version of this project is not maintained**, and is in an earlier version running the old alignemnt program, nucamino.

 ## Rationale

 The Stanford HIVdb algortihm is a widely used method for predicting the drug resistance phenotype of an HIV-1 infection based on its genetic sequence, specifically the complete or partial sequence of the genomic regions encoding the primary targets of modern antiretroviral therapy.
 Prediction of HIV-1 drug resistance is an important component in the routine clinical management of HIV-1 infection, being faster and more cost-effective than the direct measurement of drug resistance by culturing virus isolates in the laboratory.
 The HIVdb algorithm is essentially rules-based classifier that is actively maintained and released to the public domain in the ASI ([Algorithm Specification Interface](http://jcm.asm.org/content/41/6/2792.short)) exchange format, demonstrating a laudable commitment by the HIVdb developers to open-source research and clinical practice.